 Then, clean up both the leftover gunk and your peanut butter.
 If you don’t have any peanut butter to hand, you can use other fat and oil-loaded compounds, such as mayonnaise, butter, or cooking oils.

 - Step Three (alternate): you can also use white vinegar to strip away the leftover sticky residue.
-Soak a disposable paper towel in warm white vinegar (or room temperature rubbing alcohol – please don’t try heat this up, as it can be really dangerous).
+Soak a disposable paper towel in warm white vinegar (or room temperature rubbing alcohol – please don’t try to heat this up, as it can be really dangerous).
 Lay your paper towel over the sticker residue, and leave this for around five minutes.

 This will soften the sticker residue, and you should be able to scrape it away with a credit card.